 To enable persons with disabilities to have access to a charging station, EV connectors should be stored or located within accessible reach ranges.
-In addition, the charging station should be on a route that is accessible both between the charging station and the vehicle and all around the vehicle.
+In addition, the charging station should be on an accessible route between the charging station and around the vehicle.